Tales of the Road

 History of Tales of the Road

-This new interactive resource marks an exciting new step in the history of Tales of the Road, which first launched almost ten years ago.
-During that time, we’ve provided teachers and road safety educators with resources ranging from short videos that gave children tips on how to cross the road safely, to interactive games that children can use to build their road safety skills.
+Tales of the Road first launched over ten years ago.
+During that time, we’ve provided teachers and road safety educators with resources ranging from short videos that give children tips on how to cross the road safely, to interactive games that children can use to build their road safety skills

-As more of our audience move to digital channels, our relaunched Tales of the Road gives schools and parents an easy way to access the resource online and to engage children through interactive learning.
+As more of our audience move to digital channels, Tales of the Road gives schools and parents an easy way to access the resource online and to engage children through interactive learning.

 In this lesson pupils will learn about the “Stop, Look, Listen, Think ” sequence and discuss how it can be applied in a range of settings.